Glossary of Wood Words

 Turning: The skill of using a lathe; the object make on a lathe.

 V-block: A piece of wood with a V-shape groove cut into one face.
 This device, which is most often shop made, securely holds dowels or other rounded objects in position while drilling.

-Zero-clearance insert: A throat plate, used in a tablesaw, with an opening cut by raising a spinning blade or dado set through it, shown right.
+Zero-clearance insert: A throat plate, used in a tablesaw, with an opening cut by raising a spinning blade or dado set through it, shown below.
 Because the opening matches the cutting width of the blade, it reduces chip-out by providing maximum workpiece support.
 It also prevents small pieces from dropping into the throat opening.